 2) When possible, speaking to a purchasing manager about the advantages that the IT department sees in going agile (i.e. adaptability, a better chance of achieving functional relevance, not trying to "guess" a correct application up-front, etc.)

 3) Letting the purchasing manager speak to purchasing managers or IT departments at other companies that have tried both models (i.e. agile and fixed bid) and have found agile to be significantly more successful;

 4) Convincing the purchasing department of starting with a small pilot with the chosen agile software development vendor, that will demonstrate the quality of the service, to then proceed, after proof of concept, to grow the team.

 5) Letting the purchasing manager know that virtually all leaders in the IT field use agile themselves to run their internal operations (Google, Amazon, Apple, Microsoft, Sony, etc.)

 6) Agile software development companies/vendors are often very good at exposing the advantages of agile (if they weren't, they wouldn't be in business :)...
 Hence, sometimes it is worthwhile to try to have a vendor or several, speak to the purchasing manager as to the advantages and cost savings that are implicit to agile methodologies.

 Would you like us to have a conversation with your purchasing department?
 Drop us a line and we´ll get in touch.

-Regarding PSL: With more than 30 years of experience, PSL specializes on outsourcing and nearshoring software development projects as well as Team Augmentation.
-Based in Colombia, Mexico and the US, PSL is an agile SCRUM development shop focused on high quality services.
+Regarding PSL: With more than 30 years of experience, PSL specializes in outsourcing and nearshoring software development projects as well as Team Augmentation.
+Based in Colombia, Mexico, and the US, PSL is an agile SCRUM development shop focused on high-quality services.